 The sound system used in a sensory room can regulate the responses of those with hypersensitive or hyposensitive auditory difficulties or auditory processing disorders.

-Experia USA have a wide selection of tactile products to help users control and fully experience their environment.
-Although we design the majority of our equipment be touch friendly, stimulators such as our panels, screens or bubble tubes for sensory rooms are great for experiencing and developing cause and effect.
-In addition to these, you can use a ball pit as a full body massage or add vibro acoustic furniture to engage a full body response.
+Experia USA has a wide selection of tactile products to help users control and fully experience their environment.
+Although we design the majority of our equipment to be touch-friendly, stimulators like our panels, screens, or bubble tubes for sensory rooms are great for experiencing and developing cause and effect.
+In addition to these, you can use a ball pool as a full body massage or add vibro-acoustic furniture to engage a full-body response.

 The Benefits of Aromatherapy

-Aromatherapy can instantly create a calm or alerting mood within your sensory room design.
-Fragrances such as lemon and peppermint can be used to stimulate individuals, whereas for others smells like lavender and sage can be used to calm.
+Aromatherapy can instantly create a calm or alerting mood within your sensory room.
+Fragrances like citrus and peppermint can be used to stimulate individuals, whereas for others, smells like lavender and sage can be used to calm.
 Using diffusers can really impact the "feel" in your room.
-For some, the smell of the room may be the first sensation that is registered making it a vital element to include.
+For some, the smell of the room may be the first sensation that is registered, making it a vital element to include.